READING COMPREHENSION TUTORING

 We’re especially proud of the fact that other educators (teachers and professors) and high profile members of the Princeton University Administration trust us with their children’s academic success and recommend our services to others.

-Our reading comprehension tutors can teach students a number of strategies to improve their comprehension of many different types of passages.
+Our private 1-on-1 reading comprehension tutors can teach students a number of strategies to improve their comprehension of many different types of passages.

 # of unsolicited testimonials we’ve receivedWORK WITH A READING COMPREHENSION EXPERT